-Many of us have asked God at least once, “What is Your will for my life?”
-Maybe we wanted to know God’s will for what we should study, what kind of job we should have, or whom we should marry.
+We’ve probably asked God at some point, “What’s Your will for my life?”
+Maybe we wanted to know God’s will regarding what we should study in school, the kind of job we should have, or who we should marry.

 Our God is a God of purpose

-The first thing we need to know is that God is purposeful.
-To think God would do something in an aimless way without a plan or purpose doesn’t make sense.
-Even a builder wouldn’t construct a building without having a purpose for the building in mind.
+First, we have to realize that God is very purposeful.
+The idea that God would do something in an aimless way, without a purpose, doesn’t make sense.
+Even we wouldn’t spend our time and effort to construct something with no reason or purpose in mind.

-Verse 9: “Making known to us the mystery of His will accordingto His good pleasure, which He purposed in Himself.”
+“Making known to us the mystery of His will according to His good pleasure, which He purposed in Himself.”

-These verses and many others reveal that our God is a God of purpose, and everything He does is with that particular purpose in mind.
-So what is that purpose?
-What is the good pleasure of God’s heart?
+God does everything with that particular purpose in mind.
+So what is the good pleasure of God’s heart?

-God not only desires to have sons who have His life and nature.
-But He also desires that these many sons together would be His church to be His corporate expression.
-This is revealed in Ephesians 3:10-11:
+God desires to have sons who have His life and nature.
+But He also desires that these many sons collectively would be His church.
+We can see this in Ephesians 3:10-11:

 “In order that now to the rulers and the authorities in the heavenlies the multifarious wisdom of God might be made known through the church, according to the eternal purpose which He made in Christ Jesus our Lord.”

-God’s eternal purpose is for His multifarious wisdom to be made known through the church, which is composed of all the regenerated sons of God.
+According to God’s eternal purpose, His multifarious wisdom would be made known through the church, which is composed of all the regenerated sons of God.

-Although we can each express God to some extent, individually we are not sufficient to express Him fully.
-Our great and rich God needs a great and rich expression through His church.
+Individually we may express God to a certain extent, but no one person can express Him fully.
+Our God is so great and so rich, He needs a great and rich expression through His church.
 God wants to have His many sons built up together in His life as the church.
-This church would be a testimony of who He is to the universe and His full expression on earth today and for eternity.
+This church would be a testimony of who He is to the universe and His full expression on earth, both today and for eternity.

 How can we become such a church?
 Note 3 on church in Ephesians 3:10 in the New Testament Recovery Version explains: